chiragmehta/chiragmehta.github.io/content/posts/readability-demo/autogen.md

 </div>
 <div class='slide-body'>

+# Chandrayaan Programme Overview

-The Chandrayaan programme, also known as the Indian Lunar Exploration Programme, is an ongoing series of outer space missions conducted by the Indian Space Research Organisation (ISRO).
-The programme consists of lunar orbiter, impactor, soft lander, and rover spacecraft.
-As of September 2019, one orbiter with an impactor probe has been sent to the Moon.
-The second spacecraft, which includes an orbiter, soft lander, and rover, was launched on 22 July 2019.
-The Chandrayaan-3 mission was launched on 14 July 2023 and is expected to reach the Moon's surface in August.
+The Chandrayaan programme, also known as the Indian Lunar Exploration Programme, is a series of ongoing outer space missions conducted by the Indian Space Research Organisation (ISRO).
+The programme, which translates to 'Moon craft' in Sanskrit, includes lunar orbiter, impactor, soft lander, and rover spacecraft.
+The programme has seen multiple missions, with the first orbiter and impactor probe sent to the Moon in September 2019 using ISRO's PSLV rocket.
+The second spacecraft, consisting of an orbiter, soft lander, and rover, was launched on 22 July 2019 with an LVM-3 rocket.
+The programme anticipates further missions, including Chandrayaan-3, which was launched on 14 July 2023.

-The first phase of the Chandrayaan programme, known as Chandrayaan-1, was announced by Prime Minister Atal Bihari Vajpayee on 15 August 2003.
-The mission was a significant boost to India's space program and marked the first Indian scientific mission to the Moon.
-Chandrayaan-1 was launched on 22 October 2008 and was successful in discovering water on the Moon.
-The second phase, Chandrayaan-2, was approved by the First Manmohan Singh Cabinet on 18 September 2008.
-The mission was postponed and rescheduled to 2016 due to Russia's inability to develop the lander on time.
-Chandrayaan-2 was launched on 22 July 2019, and while the lander was lost, the orbiter remains operational and is expected to function for 7.5 years.
+# Programme Phases

+## Phase I: Orbiter and Impactor

+The first phase of the Chandrayaan programme involved the launch of the first lunar orbiters, Chandrayaan-1.
+Launched on 22 October 2008, Chandrayaan-1 was a significant success for ISRO, discovering water on the Moon and performing tasks such as mapping and atmospheric profiling of the Moon.

+## Phase II: Soft Landers and Rovers

+The second phase involved the development of soft landers and rovers, beginning with Chandrayaan-2.
+Launched on 22 July 2019, the spacecraft was successfully put into lunar orbit, although the lander was lost while attempting to land.
+The orbiter remains operational, collecting scientific data.
+The phase also includes Chandrayaan-3, launched in July 2023, with the aim of demonstrating successful and controlled touchdown on the lunar surface, rover mobility, and conducting scientific experiments directly on the lunar surface.

+## Phase III: On-Site Sampling

-The third phase of the programme, Chandrayaan-3, was proposed in November 2019 and launched on 14 July 2023.
-The mission aims to demonstrate a successful and controlled touchdown on the lunar surface, the mobility of a rover on the Moon's terrain, and the ability to carry out scientific experiments directly on the lunar surface.
-Future missions, Chandrayaan-4 and Chandrayaan-5, are planned for 2025 and 2025-30, respectively, and will involve on-site sampling and analysis of collected lunar material.
-The final phase, Chandrayaan-6, is suggested for 2030-35 and will involve drilling of lunar soil and returning samples to Earth.
+The third phase of the programme, the Lunar Polar Exploration Mission or Chandrayaan-4, is set to launch in 2025.
+This mission will involve a lander-rover mission near the lunar pole to perform on-site sampling and analysis of collected lunar material and demonstrate lunar night survival technologies.
+A subsequent mission, Chandrayaan-5, is suggested for the timeframe of 2025-30, and will include a lander-based rotary-percussive drilling in lunar soil.

+## Phase IV: Sample-Return Missions

+The fourth phase of the programme, suggested for the timeframe of 2030-35, will include drilling of lunar soil and return samples to Earth.

+# Related Topics

+- Indian Space Research Organization: India's national space agency
+- Exploration of the Moon: Missions to the Moon
 </div>
 </div>
 <div class='slide-pane' id='Chandrayaan_programme-G16-W1000'>